IDLabUB/BlueHealthKnowledge/notebooks/README.md

-# Meta-Analysis Project Notebooks
+# BlueHealthKnowledge — Project Notebooks

-This folder contains the notebooks for the automatic meta-analysis project.
-The project focuses on risk and protective factors related to violence and recidivism.
+This folder contains the notebooks used to **automate evidence mapping for Blue Health**.

-The project uses automated literature extraction and text analysis techniques to summarize research on risk factors for different types of violence.
-These include physical, psychological, sexual, and neglect, as well as recidivism (general, sexual, and violent).

-Below is a brief description of each notebook's purpose:

-The following notebooks guide the data collection and analysis process:
+The project synthesizes literature on the associations between:

+- **Blue-health factors** (psychological, social, cognitive, and physiological outcomes), and
+- **Blue-environment exposures**, captured as **activities** (e.g., swimming, kayaking, sailing) and **exposure metrics** (e.g., distance to coast, viewshed, time near water).

+Automated collection is performed with the `lisc` pipeline (PubMed e-utilities), and results are saved under `data/words/` and `counts/` (with figures in `counts/figures/...`).
+Terms and exclusions are defined in `./terms`.

+## Notebooks overview

 ### 00-Background

-This notebook provides an introductory analysis of the methods used in the literature and the evolution of research in this field.
+Introduces aims, data sources (PubMed), and the high-level workflow (terms → words → counts → analyses).
+Provides a quick exploratory overview of the Blue Health literature.

 ### 01-SearchTerms

-Defines search terms for identifying relevant studies on risk and protective factors.
+Defines and validates the **vocabularies**:
+- `blue_health_factors.txt` (outcomes),
+- `blue_health_activities.txt` and `blue_health_exposure_metrics.txt` (exposures),
+- paired **exclusions** files to avoid off-topic hits (e.g., acronym collisions).

 ### 02-WordsAnalyses

-Explores and analyzes textual data to identify trends in risk factors.
+Runs `collect_words` for factors (and optionally exposures), drops low-frequency components, and summarizes term usage.
+Produces word summaries and basic plots to inspect term quality.

 ### 03-WordsNetwork

-Builds a network of terms to understand relationships between risk factors.

-### 04-CountsViolence

-Analyzes the frequency of risk factors in literature on different types of violence.
+Builds a term network from words data (e.g., co-occurrence / cosine).
+Computes basic centrality metrics and visualizes communities to understand the structure of the Blue Health vocabulary.

-### 05-CountsRecidivism
+### 04-CountsActivities

-Analyzes the frequency of risk factors in literature on recidivism across different contexts.
+Analyzes **associations between blue-health factors and activities** using `counts_blue_health_activities.p`.
+Steps:
+- Drop low-frequency items and normalize scores,
+- Export full score matrix to CSV,
+- Write JSONs with top associations (A→B and B→A),
+- Plot clustermap and dendrograms.
+Outputs are saved under: